pwn2ooown/CTF-Writeups-Public/README.md

 Writeup and solve scripts.
 Mostly pwn.

-Some older writeups of mine were written long long ago so they may be awful.(?)
+Some older write ups of mine were written long long ago so they may be awful.(?)

 ## License

-The content of this repository is licensed under the [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/).
+The writeup content of this repository is licensed under the [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/).

+I don't own the rights to the challenge files, so if you are the owner of the challenge and want me to take down the writeup or challenge files, please contact me.